hawthorneguild/Guides/_monsters/kodragon.md

 ## Kodragon

 The kodragon is a rare species of dragon that solely exists on the Astral Plane.
 They are shaped like a dragon, but have gray fur instead of scales, and their wings are bat-like and leathery.
 Their foreclaws have opposable thumbs just like humans.
 They speak in light voices which makes them sound like a child.
 These inquisitive and talkative dragons love art and knowledge.
 Although they tend to be solitary in their travels, their curiosity leads them to interact with people.
 However, this curiosity sometimes leads them into trouble.
-Their opposable thumbs allow them to use a special clay tablet and stylus that they use to make records.
+Their opposable thumbs allow them to use a special clay tablet and stylus that they use to make records, but each has a different idea has to what needs to be recorded.
 They typically do not use any other tools.
-Kodragons have a high level of wanderlust, but each has a different idea has to what needs to be recorded, but they all tend to have a high level of wanderlust.
-When they get older, sometimes their desire to wander fades, and they can be found maintaining the secret repositories where kodragons leave their tablets.
+Kodragons have a high level of wanderlust.
+However, for some, when they get older, that desire to wander fades, and they will instead choose to maintain the secret repositories where kodragons leave their tablets.
 Other kodragons are sometimes employed as emissaries or agents to astral dragons given their eloquence and record keeping skills.
-Kodragons give live birth to their children.

-They have a pouch on their abdomen where their infants are kept safe, which operates in a similar fashion as a bag of holding, being much bigger inside than it seems.
+Kodragons give live birth to their children.They have a pouch on their abdomen where their infants are kept safe, which operates in a similar fashion as a bag of holding, being much bigger inside than it seems.
 Kodragons often use this pouch to hold their tablets and styluses.
 Kodragons sustain themselves by drinking liquid of any kind.

 #### Tactics

 Kodragons tend to avoid combat whenever possible, but if forced to fight or defend themselves, they will stay aloft, allowing them to maneuver in the air, and fly by their enemies to claw and bite them, and then fly out of range.
 They can dart through the air and around their enemies very quickly, which makes them extremely hard to hit while in flight.
 Kodragons have two magical breath weapons, one that shrinks its target, and the other one brings them back to their initial size.
 However, the latter breath doesn't reverse other means of shrinking, but instead only reverses the effect of its shrinking breath.
 A kodragon will usually try to open the fight by shrinking their enemies before attacking them in melee.
 If they are in a dire situation, they will either teleport or plane shift away to survive.

 ___
 > ## Kodragon